TheSignPainter98/adjust-keys/README.md

 This [code][github] was written by Ed Jones (Discord `@kcza#4691`).

 KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which I found on the [Keycap Designers’][keycap-designers-discord] Discord.
-If there are any artifacts not present in the originals, please blame AutoCAD's `obj` conversion.
+If there are any artifacts not present in the originals, please blame AutoCAD’s `obj` conversion.

 [blender]: https://www.blender.org
 [cython]: https://cython.org